saul/fsharp-type-safety-talk/slides.md

 --

 .error[
     `error FS0025: Incomplete pattern matches on this expression.
-For example, the value 'Some (_)' may indicate a case not covered by the pattern(s).`
+For example, the value 'None' may indicate a case not covered by the pattern(s).`
 ]

 .important[
-Every case must be handled.
+Pattern matching must handle every possible case.
 ]

 ---